sanger-pathogens/Artemis/DNAPlotter/README.md

 For older versions of the software please see the [Artemis FTP site](ftp://ftp.sanger.ac.uk/pub/resources/software/artemis/)

-The previous v17.0.1 version of the Artemis software required Java version 1.8 to run.
-All subsequent versions from v18.0.0 onwards require a minimum of Java 9 and preferably Java 11.
+The old v17.0.1 version of the Artemis software required Java version 1.8 to run.
+All recent releases from v18.0.0 onwards require a minimum of Java 9 and ideally Java 11.
 This must be installed first.
-A Java installation is not required for the Bioconda route.
+The easiest way to install a non-commercial open source Java version is from [AdoptOpenJDK](https://adoptopenjdk.net/releases.html) - just select the OpenJDK version and Hotspot options for the relevant platform.
+See the Artemis user manual for further options.
+A Java installation is not required for the Bioconda or Docker options.

 ## Installation
 ### For UNIX/Linux